CartoDB/documentation/app/content/carto3-workspace/settings/your-subscription.md

 ## Your subscription

 The CARTO 3 Workspace brings together all of your account information onto a single screen.
-From this section, you always have visibility of all details and features of your account plan.
+From this section, you always have visibility of all details and features of your plan.

 The Details included are: